xRuiAlves/SINF-2020-Programming-Competition/p4/README.md

 After selecting all valid lecture submissions by speakers, the next step is to group them by theme, to make sure that different tech-related themes are covered throughout the event.

-One of the organization team members was responsible for analyzing the themes to do this separation.
-However, that member didn't do a very good job and decided to group them by pairs.
+One of the organization team members was responsible for analyzing the themes and group them.
+However, that member didn't do a very good job and decided to group them in pairs.
 An example:

 ```
 "My first CTF" and "Intro to Ethical Hacking"